Bruins rally late, beat Wild 5-4 in OT on Krug’s goal

 The Bruins remained the only NHL team yet to lose in regulation at home (9-0-4).

+“Sometimes coaches take it a little harder than players.
+I’ll get over it tomorrow,” Wild coach Bruce Boudreau said.
+“We played a team that’s played 12 games in their building and hadn’t had a regulation loss.
+Arguably the best team in the league and we played them shot-for-shot, hit-for-hit until the last five minutes.
+Once they got that feeling it was hard to stop them.”

-Krug cut between a pair of Minnesota players and slipped a shot between Stalock’s pads for the game-winner.
+Krug cut between a pair of Minnesota players and slipped a shot between Stalock’s pads for the winner.

 Trailing 1-0, Boston tied it when DeBrusk, cutting across in front of the crease, tipped Zdeno Chara’s shot into the net at 4:14 of the second.